tactics-osrs/Ping-Tracking.bat/README.md

 • Logs the current time to a text file (pingresults.txt).

 • Pings the specified domain once and appends the result to the same text file.
+(Meaning it will create a .txt file to the location of the script, and log the data from the Ping.)

 • Waits for 5 seconds before repeating the process.